30-05-2013, 09:57 PM

 Correct choice to skim that, just asking for trouble if not!

-I reinserted piston 1 and it was much easier to turn after that plus I had only just nipped up the end caps but after I had tightend the end caps fully that made a big differnce too !
+I reinserted piston 1 and it was much easier to turn after that Smile plus I had only just nipped up the end caps but after I had tightend the end caps fully that made a big differnce too !

 However I now have this problem ... http://306oc.co.uk/forum/thread-14421.html